-The Swank Group is an energized collection of artists documenting Africa's freshest talents and the vibrant scenes they thrive in.
+The Swank Group is an energized collection of artists documenting North America and Africa's freshest talents and the vibrant scenes they thrive in.

 Clients include: Puma, Adidas, William Kentridge's 'The Centre for the Less Good Idea', Mumford & Sons, BadBadNotGood, Major Lazer, Boiler Room, OkayAfrica, Okayplayer, Little Simz, MTV, and Red Bull Music Academy.

 Allison’s style of filmmaking is grounded in a passionate curiosity about the world both past and present.
 She’s an attentive listener who intuits her way through stories.
 Throughout her career she’s developed a flexible shooting style and visual edge, which she combines with an organic approach to storytelling to create authentic and layered work that leaves viewers wanting more.

 Allison got her start as an editor in Chicago, making documentaries for networks like The History Channel and National Geographic.
 She realized her talent as a director in New York where she created short- and long-format documentaries for The Roots’ music channels OkayAfrica and Okayplayer, working with renowned artists like Erykah Badu, Elvis Costello, A$AP Rocky, and Flying Lotus.

 Since moving to South Africa in 2015, she’s produced and directed documentaries, brand films, and music videos with some of the country’s most well-known and visionary artists.
 Her keen eye and versatile approach have since attracted international attention, taking her across the African continent to work with artists like Major Lazer and Burna Boy.
 Combining her experience in music and non-fiction filmmaking, she most recently traveled to Nigeria and the UK to direct a short documentary for Mr. Eazi, From Lagos to London, about the global rise of Afrobeats.